-Coming from a teaching background, I entered libraries because I am passionate about reading and digital literacy.
-I have been in libraries for almost twelve years, two of those at MPDC.
+I entered libraries because I am passionate about reading, learning and digital literacy.
+Coming from a teaching background, I have been in libraries for a decent chunk of my working life, first in Auckland before I moved to join MPDC Libraries.
 I read quite a few books & eBooks in different genres (variety is the spice of life after all!).
-The database I’ve used the most is ‘Papers Past’ and have found out all sorts of information on my family – even confirming stories passed down orally through the family.

 Heather - Library Team Leader